It is my humble opinion that American women are involved in a scandalous love affair with

 We want to control our future, if and when we get married, how much money we make.

-Should we decide to tie the knot, you’d better believe we’re going to try to control our man.
-Depending on Mr. Right’s personality, we may end up in the dog house in the end, but there will be a battle of wills not long after the honey moon.
-(Or am I just telling on myself here?)
+Should we decide to tie the knot, you’d better believe there will be a battle of the wills not long after the honeymoon.

 And child bearing?
 Oh yes, we definitely have to control that.